neoforged/Documentation/docs/inventories/menus.md

 ---
-description: This article explains how menus can be used to provide an interactable front end for a container, covering topics such as menu types, slots, and menu providers.
+description: How menus can be used to provide an interactable front end for a container, covering topics such as menu types, slots, and menu providers.
 sidebar_position: 3
 ---
 # Menus